zuozhenggh/learning-library/data-management-library/big-data/bds-load-balancer/load-balancer-intro/load-balancer-intro.md

 One advantage of using a load balancer is that you can configure it to use the Secure Sockets Layer (SSL) protocol to secure traffic to and from the services on your cluster.
 SSL uses digital certificates and keys to encrypt and decrypt transmitted data, to ensure the identities of the sender and the receiver of data, and to sign the data to verify its integrity.
 In this workshop, you'll implement end-to-end SSL, which means that the load balancer will accept SSL encrypted traffic from clients and encrypt traffic to the cluster.

-When you complete this lab, you'll be able to open Cloudera Manager, Hue, and Oracle Data Studio by using the IP address (or hostname) of the load balancer, plus the port number on which each service listens.
+When you complete this workshop, you'll be able to open Cloudera Manager, Hue, and Oracle Data Studio by using the IP address (or hostname) of the load balancer, plus the port number on which each service listens.
 For example, if the IP address of the load balancer is `203.0.113.1`, and Cloudera Manager listens on port `7183`, you can open Cloudera Manager by entering `https://203.0.113.1:7183` in your web browser.
 Hue listens on port `8889`, so you can open Hue by entering `https://203.0.113.1:8889`.

 Estimated lab time: 90 minutes, if you've already created the environment and cluster, as explained in [Prerequisites](#prerequisites), below.